flowdock/api-docs/docs/Users.md

 ]
 ```

-* `id`: User resource ID

 ## List flow users

-List users of a flow.
-Authenticated user must belong to the organization.
+List the users of a flow.
+The user must belong to the organization and have access to the flow.

 ```
 GET /flows/:organisation/:flow/users